remyxai/FFMPerative/README.md

 </p>

 ## Video Production at the Speed of Chat
-FFMPerative is your copilot for video production workflows.
-Powered by Large Language Models (LLMs) and an intuitive chat interface, it makes complex tasks as simple as typing a sentence.
-Leverage the power of FFmpeg and cutting-edge machine learning tools without dealing with complex command-line arguments or scripts.
+FFMPerative is your copilot for video editing workflows.
+Powered by Large Language Models (LLMs) through an intuitive chat interface, now you can compose video edits by chat.
+Integrate FFmpeg and cutting-edge machine learning tools without dealing with complex command-line arguments or scripts.

 * Get Video Metadata
 * Sample Image from Video